RobertL31/fuddly/docs/source/tutorial.rst

 .. seealso:: Parameters can be defined for an director, in order to
              make it more customizable.
-The way to describe them is the same as for *disruptors*.
+The way to describe them is the same as for *operators*.
 Look into the file ``projects/generic/standard.py`` for some examples.

 Here under is presented a skeleton of a Director: